ni/nimble/specs/templates/custom-component.md

 ### Visual Appearance

-*Work with Visual Design to create Figma files and other design assets (optional for Spright components).
+*Work with Visual Design to create Figma files and other design assets.
 Be sure to account for the various component states, including hover, active, etc. as well as validity, and appearance variants.*

 ---